Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 #### VerifyUvCommand

 Two boolean values:
-- request temporary PIN\
-if true, the YubiKey will wait for the user to perform a biometric verification (match an enrolled fingerprint) and, on success, generate a temporary PIN.
+- **request temporary PIN** - if true, the YubiKey will wait for the user to perform biometric verification (match an enrolled fingerprint) and, if verification is successful, generate a temporary PIN.
-- check only\
-when true, the YubiKey verifies internally that the biometric state is valid.
+- **check only** - when true, the YubiKey verifies internally that the biometric state is valid.
 No biometric verification is performed on the YubiKey.

 A client application would typically call the command with `false`, `false` parameters - this will make the YubiKey request the biometric verification from the users.